dev-scripts/prakashbhandari.com.np/content/posts/containerize-your-dotnet-web-application-with-docker.md

 ---

 Dockerizing is the process of packing, deploying, and running applications using Docker containers.
 Docker is very popular among the developers.
-In this post, I am going to show you **"Containerize Your Dotnet Core Application With Docker"**. for local development.
+In this post, I am going to show you **"Containerize Your .NET 7.0 Web Application With Docker"**. for local development.

-Before that, I will briefly define what is docker and .NET
+Before that, I will briefly explain what is docker and .NET

 ## What Is Docker?
 **[Docker](https://www.docker.com/)** is an open source tool that combines your application with all the necessary dependencies and libraries as one portable package (docker image).
 That package can be shared to any one and run by anyone without much worrying about the operating system.

-## .NET
+## What Is .NET?

 .NET (pronounced as "dot net"; formerly named .NET Core) is a free and open-source, managed software framework for Windows, Linux, and macOS operating systems.
 It is a platform independent and successor to .NET Framework.